 As a section hiker, you can take as much time as you need to finish the trail as you want.
 If you hike the AT for a few years, but find you need to stay at home more while your kids are growing, it’s no big deal.
 You can pick up where you left off when they become more independent or when they want to come with you on your hikes.

 As the years pass by, and you do more and more backpacking, and more section hikes, you’ll pick up a lot of skills and backpacking techniques that thru-hikers never learn.
 Hiking on the Appalachian Trail is a fairly narrow skill set compared to all the different styles of backpacking and hiking that people do in other parts of the country and learning more skills will set you up for your next big adventure after you complete the AT.

 Bring Lighter Weight Gear

 Backpacking gear gets lighter and lighter weight every year, and as backpacking technology evolves you can use improvements in gear to your advantage.
 For example, if you started hiking the AT ten years ago, chances are you’d have been hiking in heavy backpacking boots and carrying a lot more gear weight.
 Since the gear available during your hike will evolve with time, you can upgrade to newer and lighter weight gear as it is developed, instead of being stuck with the same gear for six straight months like most thru-hikers.
-This will matter more than your realize as you get older.

 Disadvantages of Section Hiking